Vzense/NebulaSDK/ROS/src/VzenseROS/README.md

-# ROS Wrapper for the Vzense ToF library
+# ROS Wrapper for NebulaSDK

 ## Overview
-This ROS package facilitates depth IR and RGB data acquisition and processing for the DS77C depth cameras.
+This ROS package facilitates depth IR and RGB data acquisition and processing for NebulaSDK.

 ## Installation